- Aeronautical Information Management

 23. If I lose my drone or it is no longer usable, do I need to notify the IAA?

 If your drone is no longer usable, there is no need to contact the IAA.
-Please ensure you remove your operator ID and dispose of your old drones in an environmentally responsible manner.
+Ensure you remove your operator ID and dispose of your old drones in an environmentally responsible manner.

 24. How do I know if I need to register myself as a drone operator?